 - Telephone service

 - Check in & Check Out Key Exchange

-Cancellation policies vary with each vacation rental.
-Rental home management companies and home owners often offer their clients the option to buy trip insurance.
-Trip insurance guards the renter against emergency situations and weather events, It gives reassurance should tragedy strike.
+Cancellation policies vary for each rental.
+You'll probably be offered trip insurance.
+Trip insurance defends the renter against emergencies and weather events, It gives relief should catastrophe strike.

 During your Stay

-- If there is any ambiguity about parking, rules of the house, condo access, pool operation, etc... we suggest you ask the rental home manager immediately.
-A phone call can save hours of difficulties.
+- Ask questions.
+If there is any ambiguity about parking, policies of the property, house access, pool operation, etc... we recommend you ask the property manager immediately.
+A phone call can save hours of trouble.

-- Make sure that you protect the rental owner (and your things!) by keeping the rental locked up while you are away, just like you would in your own home.
+- Make sure that you protect the property owner (and your stuff!) by keeping the rental locked up when you are away, just like you would in your own home.

 - Check to make sure you've packed everything.
 Examine drawers, bath cupboards and wardrobes.

 - Make a point to walk through the rental home one last time and check for damage.
 If at all possible, do this walk-out inspection with the property manager present.
 If the property owner is not available, be sure to take photos of the property to record its condition.

 - How would you feel about your stay?
 Nearly all rental home sites request testimonials after your stay .
 Rental owners and property managers will appreciate your favorable critiques.
 If anything was disagreeable and they didn't correct it in a practical manner, or if the rental home was not as described, you will want to make it a point as part of your critique.